tjbck/mcpo/README.md

 No custom protocol.
 No glue code.
 No hassle.

-## 🤔 Why Use mcpo Instead of Native MCP?

-MCP servers usually speak over raw stdio, which is:

-- 🔓 Inherently insecure
-- ❌ Incompatible with most tools
-- 🧩 Missing standard features like docs, auth, error handling, etc.

-mcpo solves all of that—without extra effort:

-- ✅ Works instantly with OpenAPI tools, SDKs, and UIs
-- 🛡 Adds security, stability, and scalability using trusted web standards
-- 🧠 Auto-generates interactive docs for every tool, no config needed
-- 🔌 Uses pure HTTP—no sockets, no glue code, no surprises

-What feels like "one more step" is really fewer steps with better outcomes.

-mcpo makes your AI tools usable, secure, and interoperable—right now, with zero hassle.

 ## 🚀 Quick Usage

 We recommend using uv for lightning-fast startup and zero config.